Madrid Internship Program (Summer)

 CAS SP 302: Topics in Contemporary Spanish Culture (4 credits)

-(Prerequisite: CAS LS 303, fifth-semester college-level Spanish, or the equivalent.)
+(Prerequisite: five semesters of college-level Spanish, or the equivalent.)
 Explores the major social, political, economic, and artistic trends in Spain since the end of the Franco dictatorship, with a focus on the country’s emergence as a key player in Europe and the world.
 Syllabus

 CAS SP 400: Topics in Hispanic Literature: El Cuento Hispano (4)